An in-person intro can be harrowing. But thanks to the internet & our advice, you can put your best foot forward and write a great introduction email.

 5. Emails Make Follow-Ups Easy

-If the response rate on your original introductory email is particularly slow, you don’t have to start from scratch.
+If the initial response to your original introductory email is particularly slow, you don’t have to start from scratch.
 Simply forward the original introductory email you sent along with a brief follow-up message, referring back to the original.
+You can also pick up the phone and refer to your first email in a personal conversation, showing that you really are interested and proactive.

 Quick tip: Radio silence after your second email may indicate a lack of interest, an incorrect email address, or a very busy recipient.
-Here it might benefit you to call the company you’re reaching out to to find out if they still exist, if your recipient still works there, or maybe they’re just out on a short leave of absence.
+Here, it might benefit you to call the company you’re reaching out to, in order to find out if they still exist, if your recipient still works there, or maybe they’re just out on a short leave of absence.

 What Should an Email Introduction Include?